orhanors/React-Redux-Typescript-Starterkit/README.md

 dispatch(testApiCall(1));
 ```

 There we go.
-If you go to developer tools you will see and output which looks like:
+If you go to developer tools you will see the output which looks like:

 ```javascript